Taft Lodge to Puffer Shelter

 hiking above treeline

 There’s a toll road that goes up the mountain, so Mansfield sees more crowds than any other place on The Long Trail.
 Since I’ve been in solitude for a week it seems like people are everywhere.
 This is on a cloudy Wednesday afternoon, so weekends with good weather must be like a zoo.

 This “Summit Station” is located adjacent to the parking lot, and contains a small visitor center.
 I take a snack break here and meet another GMC caretaker, stationed to give information to hikers as they step out of their cars.

 “Please stay on the rocks and don’t step on the fragile vegetation” she gently reminds most folks.

-This structure occupies the site of the old Mt.
+This structure sits near the site of the old Mt.
 Mansfield Summit House, a large hotel that operated from 1870 to 1969.

 On the far side of the nose I reach the forehead, and once more I’m alone in the mountains.

 It’s a steep descent among rock ledges and crevices.
 The Green Mountain Club placed ladders in the difficult spots to make things easier.

 All of these obstacles have me feeling quite adventurous.

 (…insert Indiana Jones theme music)

 Butler Lodge sits at the base of the descent from the forehead.
 Here I stop to fill up my water and rest my weary feet over the Champlain Valley.
 The parking lot above feels like it’s a hundred miles away – I haven’t seen a soul since the south side of the nose.

 I’m taking pictures near a beaver pond when I see two backpackers going north.
 They’re an older couple, and we exchange a simple wave in greeting.

 I come to the vacant Taylor Lodge, tucked in a picturesque setting amid Nebraska Notch.

 I briefly consider stopping here for the night, but choose to press on for Puffer Shelter.

 It’s well after dark by the time I reach Puffer Shelter.
 I have the place all to myself for the night.